torrejonv/teranode/docs/stores/utxo.md

 ###     How to run

-To run the Bootstrap Service locally, you can execute the following command:
+To run the UTXO Service locally, you can execute the following command:

 ```shell
 SETTINGS_CONTEXT=dev.[YOUR_USERNAME] go run -UtxoStore=1